Concurrently Enrolled High School Students

 Technical Scholars Program

-Students earn college credits through the Technical Scholars Program while enrolled in the CTE high school program at Western Colorado Community College.
+Students earn college credits through the Technical Scholars Program while enrolled in the CTE programs at Western Colorado Community College.
 Students must complete and submit the Online Concurrent Enrollment Application.
 Upon admission, students must then register using the appropriate Tech Scholar- High School Students Registration Form (GJ-WCCC or Montrose) prior to the start of each semester.

 Obligations for Concurrently Enrolled Students

 - Upon course registration, students may (or parents/legal guardians if student is a minor) incur a financial obligation to CMU.

 - Students participating in this program must apply for the College Opportunity Fund (COF) stipend.
 A student not registered for COF is responsible for payment of the COF stipend in addition to any additional outstanding tuition/fee charges.

 - Because Early Scholars/High School Scholars enroll in college-level course(s), participating students must meet the same course requirements as other college and university students.

 - Most courses taken satisfy university graduation requirements.
 Note that Activities (KINA) and advanced placement courses may not be eligible under the Early Scholars/High School Scholars program.